About Web Indexing

 - mailout formatting no longer removes blank lines which made emails ugly, Sep 6, 2016

-- around November 2016, membership database will be decommissioned so members have to join or renew via ASI SIG Membership form before that date to remain current, Sep 5, 2016
+- around November 2016 members have to join or renew via ASI SIG Membership form before that date to remain current, Sep 5, 2016

 - Time and Date time zone converter - for watching webinars